shawnsoltesz/FirstBankOfSuncoast/README.md

 3. Amount [integer]

+4. Date [double]

+Console.ReadLine for user to enter amount

+Transaction Flows:
+Checking Deposit >
+User enters amount >
+Create a transaction entry

+Checking Withdraw >
+User enters amount >
+Check balance report for available funds
+If approved,
+create a transaction entry
+deduct amount from balance
+If denied, cancel transaction

+Savings Deposit >
+User enters amount >
+Create a transaction entry

+Savings Withdraw >
+User enters amount >
+Check balance report for available funds
+If approved,
+create a transaction entry
+deduct amount from balance
+If denied, cancel transaction

+Balance Report (Use LINQ expressions to help with data)

+Checking Account >
+Compile all Deposits and Withdraws for Checking
+Sort Ascending by Date

+Savings Account >
+Compile all Deposits and Withdraws for Savings
+Sort Ascending by Date

 // 3.
 Create a player hand
 var player = new Hand();

 // 4.
 Create a dealer hand
 var dealer = new Hand();

 // 5.
 Ask the deck for a card and place it in the player hand
 // - the card is equal to the 0th index of the deck list
 // 6.
 Ask the deck for a card and place it in the player hand player.AddCards(deck.DealMultiple(2));

 // 7.
 Ask the deck for a card and place it in the dealer hand
 // 8.
 Ask the deck for a card and place it in the dealer hand dealer.AddCards(deck.DealMultiple(2));)

-Transaction History derived from one Transaction list:
+Transaction History derived from one Transaction list: LINQ list capabilities

 - User should be able to see the list of transactions designated savings.
 - User should be able to see the list of transactions designated checking.